Shoplifting: Electronic article surveillance

 Electronic article surveillance (EAS) are magnetic or radio-frequency tags that sound an alarm if a shoplifter leaves a store with store items that have not been paid for.
 EAS methods are second only to CCTV in popularity amongst retailers looking for inventory protection.
 EAS refers to the electronic security tags that are attached to merchandise and cause an alarm to sound on exiting the store.
 Some stores also have detection systems at the entrance to the restrooms that sound an alarm if someone tries to take unpaid merchandise with them into the restrooms.
 Regularly, even when an alarm does sound, a shoplifter walks out casually and is not confronted if no guards are present because of the high number of false alarms, especially in malls, due to "tag pollution" whereby non-deactivated tags from other stores set off the alarm.
 This can be overcome with newer systems and a properly trained staff.
 Some new systems either do not alarm from "tag pollution" or they produce a specific alarm when a customer enters the store with a non-deactivated tag so that store personnel can remove or deactivate it so it does not produce a false alarm when exiting the store.
 However, spider wrap may be used instead of tags.

-Electronic article surveillance tags: acousto-magnetic (top) and RF (bottom).
+Electronic article surveillance tags.
+From left to right: acousto-magnetic (tall white rectangle), RF (white square), electromagnetic (long metallic strips).

-Some tags are stuck onto merchandise with glue (rather than being superimposed on) the shoplifter can easily scrape off the tag in their pocket.
-Pedestal EAS covers, which are made of durable vinyl, offer cost-effective means of adding a marketing tool at every entrance to a store; they are also custom-manufactured to fit any pedestal and can be printed to highlight specific brands or seasonal promotions.
+Some tags are stuck onto merchandise with glue (rather than being superimposed on); the shoplifter can easily scrape off the tag in their pocket.
+Pedestal EAS covers, which are made of durable vinyl, offer a cost-effective means of adding a marketing tool at every entrance to a store; they are also custom-manufactured to fit any pedestal and can be printed to highlight specific brands or seasonal promotions.
 They do not interfere with the performance of the EAS systems and are easily cleaned or changed.
 Some shoplifters may employ jammer devices to prevent EAS tags from triggering, or magnets to remove the tags.
 Stores may employ technology to detect jammers and magnets.

 Radio-frequency identification (RFID) is an anti-employee-theft and anti-shoplifting technology used in retailers such as Walmart, which already heavily use RFID technology for inventory purposes.
 If a product with an active RFID tag passes the exit scanners at a Walmart outlet, not only does it set off an alarm, but it also tells security personnel exactly what product to look for in the shopper's cart.